broadinstitute/cromwell-task-monitor-bq/deploy/tutorial.md

   are GCR registry and name for the monitoring image.

 - `DATASET_ID` and `DATASET_LOCATION` are
-  the name and location of BigQuery dataset where all monitoring tables will be stored.
+  the name and the location of the BigQuery dataset, where all monitoring tables will be stored.

 Ready?
 Please run this command, and follow the prompts: